ns96/BTuino/README.md

 - Linux path - /home/\<USERNAME\>/.arduino15/packages/STM32/hardware/stm32/1.9.0/
 - Mac path - /Users/\<USERNAME\>/Library/Arduino15/packages\STM32\hardware\stm32\1.9.0\
 where "1.9.0" is version of core library.
-Copy board directory 'BIGTREE_F207VCT6' with files to 'variants' directory.
+Copy board directory 'BIGTREE_F207VCT6' with files to the 'variants' directory.

-3. Add this lines to board.txt file
+3. Add these lines to board.txt file *those it matter where these lines are copied or must they be added to the end of file?*
 	%AppData%\Local\Arduino15\packages\STM32\hardware\stm32\1.9.0\board.txt

 ```